(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Pine has the look, but struggles with both inward charisma, a total lack of audience communication where he slams around the stage and a jumbled singing voice that was closer to Harald Eia's parody of Knut Arild Hareide than his royal Bob hotness.

 The band itself was competent, but compared to dynamite concerts with Sizzla, Burning Spear and Sly & Robbie on the same stage, this evening was a china putt of a reminiscence.
 By booking The Wailers, the Oslo World Music Festival substantiated the enduring myth that Bob Marley is reggae only world star.
-Commercially, it was a completely understandable choice, but one had not had to go that way. . .
+Commercially, it was a perfectly understandable choice, but you didn't have to go that far to find a better alternative.
+We don't even have to leave the Marley family.